NicolasH2/TeloScope/README.md

+# Get FiJi and the BioVoxxel plug-in

+- Download [FiJi](https://imagej.net/Fiji/Downloads) and start it
+- Navigate to [Help]-[Update]... (doing this the first time will take some time and you might need to restart; go again on Help-Update...)
+- A window will open, click on the lower left [Manage update sites]
+- Look for the BioVoxxel Toolbox, click on the box on its left to leave a checkmark, then click on [Close]
+- Restart FiJi; if you go on [Help]-[Update...] again, you should be prompted with a message "Your ImageJ is up to date!".
+If not, restart again.

 # TeloScope

 TeloScope was made to quantify telomere intensity signals from qFISH experiments.
 However, it is just as well suited to quantify other foci as long as they are in front of a background staining, such as nuclear staining (DAPI, etc.).
-Using TeloScope is simple IF you have all the prerequisites in you FiJi version.
-You will need the BioVoxxel plug-in to use TeloScope.
+Note: TeloScope was only tested on Windows 10.

 ## How to start TeloScope